marian-nmt/marian-benchmarks/students/README.md

 # WNGT19 Students

 **Work in progress**.
-Training and decoding options still need to be adjusted to match the Marian baseline.
+Training and decoding options still need to be adjusted to match the student architecture.

 ## Usage

+Download data:

+    cd data
+    bash download.sh
+    cd ..

-Experiments can be reproduced by running the following scripts:
+Experiments can be reproduced by running the following scripts from each subdirectory:

     ./install.sh
     ./prepare.sh